 Framework #1 is the Expert Team model – because digital marketing is a team sport.

-The same brain that is great at formulating digital strategy is not the same brain that is likely to be a gun at writing direct response copy, conversion-oriented design, split-testing landing pages, implementing marketing automation systems or managing Google AdWords.
+The same brain that is great at formulating digital strategy is not the same brain that is likely to be a gun at writing direct response copy, conversion-oriented web design, split-testing landing pages, implementing marketing automation systems or executing Google Ads or Facebook Advertising campaigns.

-Yes, it’s possible to have a strong “generalist” who can do a little bit of everything, but they tend to be very strong in 1 or 2 areas, average at many things, and very weak in a few areas.
+Yes, it’s possible to hire a “generalist” who can do a little bit of everything, but they tend to be strong in 1 or 2 areas, average at many things, and weak in a few areas.
 So you end up with an inconsistent result.

 So the implementation team ends up looking something like this: